Managing triggered alerts

 Using an alert's ellipsis menu, you can also access the following options:

-|Go to query||See the events that made the alert trigger.
-You will be taken to the query window, and you will see the alert query with the time range where the events that triggered the alert are.
+See the events that made the alert trigger.
+You will be taken to the search window, and you will see the alert query with the time range where the events that triggered the alert are.
 You will access the search window in incognito mode, which means any changes in the query will not be saved.

 Use comments to track actions taken to address the alert condition.
 Learn more in Add a comment to a triggered alert.

 Mark the alert as Closed when the issue has been acknowledged and no longer requires attention.
 Closed alerts can be marked as Watched again selecting this option or clicking theicon that appears next to each closed alert.

 Delete the alert in the case that it was deemed to be triggered in error.
 When a triggered alert is deleted, it will no longer appear in the alerts history list.